 EMC Corp. is expected to unveil its storage router virtualization product this week at the company's Technology Summit in New Orleans, but it's unlikely to be doing any virtualizing anytime soon.

-out-of-band appliance, dubbed Invista, which means "insight" in Italian, includes two components: a dual-node server cluster and a connected Fibre Channel (FC) switch.
+The out-of-band appliance, dubbed Invista, which means "insight" in Italian, includes two components: a dual-node server cluster and a connected Fibre Channel (FC) switch.
 The server runs software from EMC that inspects every packet that travels from a host computer through the FC switch to the storage array.
-It grabs each packet, assigns it a unique identifier and classifies it so that it can be managed across a pool of heterogeneous
+It grabs each packet, assigns it a unique identifier and classifies it so that it can be managed across a pool of

 Interestingly, vendors already selling virtualization technology say it's no longer about delivering a single pool of storage across heterogeneous storage, like it was a couple of years ago.
 These days, virtualization is all about delivering data services, such as replication, mirroring and data migration.

 At Storage Networking World last month, Hitachi Data Systems (HDS) and Sun Microsystems Inc. announced new copy and data movement services for their respective virtualization platforms.
 HDS announced HiCommand Tiered Storage Manager for the TagmaStore Universal Storage Platform, which allows users to do policy-based data movement between storage resources under TagmaStore's control.
 Sun, meanwhile, announced an enhanced version of its 6920 platform, which in addition to support for EMC, Hewlett-Packard Co. and IBM arrays, can also be outfitted with the StorEdge Pool Manager, Data Replicator, Data Mirror and Data Snapshot services.

 And last to the table, EMC also said its storage router will be enlisted in the service of data services -- data migration, to be specific.